 There is an artist on YouTube (Jonny), Jm Art with Detail, who created a piece of pyrography art featuring ‘The Redhouse’ in Merthyr Tydfil that I loved.
 It is so ornate looking with all of the windows, railings, pointed roof lines, etc., that it made me want to try a similar sort of building.
 So I went looking on the internet for a photo of the Nevsky Cathedral that I thought was gorgeous.
 This blog is going to talk about the creation of the Nevsky Cathedral pyrography artwork that I did.

-Watch a time lapse video of the artwork being created by clicking on the icon to the right.
+Watch a time lapse video of the artwork being created by clicking on the icon to the left.

 First, let me talk about Jonny.
 Jonny works in a lot of different mediums like painting, pyrography, and even does some tattooing.
 His art focuses on a wide variety of subject matter like buildings, cars, portraits, and landscapes to name a few.
 Here’s a link to his channel: https://www.youtube.com/channel/UC1vXBMqqxGUr3dvM2cXiHLg